johnstoermer/moodmap/README.md

-Maps the moods of various locations around the world based off of news for that location.
+Web Application in React that maps the moods of various locations around the world based off of news for that location.

+Made By: John Stoermer and Yatharth Rawat